Srikar9929/AI-STORY-GENERATOR/README.md

 # AI Story Generator

-This project implements an AI-powered Story Generator using Generative AI (GPT-2) and Streamlit.
+This project implements an AI-powered story generator using Generative AI (GPT-2) and Streamlit.

-## Project Overview
+---

-- **Goal:** Generate creative, contextually relevant stories based on user input using a pre-trained GPT-2 model.
+## Features

-- **Technologies:** Python, HuggingFace Transformers, Streamlit
+- Generate creative, contextually relevant stories from any user prompt.
-- **Features:**
+- Simple and interactive web interface using Streamlit.
-  - Simple web interface for user interaction
+- Fast, paragraph-length story generation.
-  - Generates multi-sentence or paragraph-length stories from a user prompt
+- Easy to use: just enter a prompt and get a story instantly!

-  - Displays creative and coherent story continuations
+---

 ## How to Run